DEF CON: International Expansion

+COVID-19

 In 2020, due to safety concerns over COVID-19 the DEF CON 28 in-person Las Vegas event was cancelled and replaced with DEF CON Safe Mode, a virtual event planned for the same August 6–9 dates as DC 28.

 In 2021, DEF CON 29 was held on August 5–8 in-person in Las Vegas and virtually (via Twitch and Discord).
 In-person attendees were required to wear masks in conference areas and to show proof of COVID-19 vaccination.
-Attendees with verified vaccine records (verified by a 3rd party) were given a wristband which was required for entry into the conference areas.
+Attendees with verified vaccine records (verified by a third party) were given a wristband which was required for entry into the conference areas.

 Components

 Handles

 Attendees at DEF CON and other Hacker conferences often utilize an alias or "handle" at conferences.
 This is in keeping with the hacker community's desire for anonymity.
 Some known handles include DEF CON founder Jeff Moss' handle of "Dark Tangent".
 A notable event at DEF CON is DEF CON 101 which starts off the conference and may offer the opportunity for an individual to come up on stage and be assigned a handle by a number of members of the community.